-Do I Need a Mobile, AL Nursing Home Abuse and Neglect Attorney?
+Do I Need a Nursing Home Abuse and Neglect Lawyer?

-In an effort to maximize profits, nursing homes are increasingly hiring employees who are not qualified or properly trained to take care of elderly patients.
+To maximize profits, nursing homes are increasingly hiring employees who are not qualified or properly trained to take care of elderly patients.
 Many times, this leads to abuse and neglect of the nursing home residents.
-Management is sometimes aware of this problem.
-But they either turn a blind eye to it, or complain to a regional manager who does nothing about it.
+Management is sometimes aware of this problem but they either turn a blind eye to it, or complain to a regional manager who does nothing about it.

-Mobile, AL law firm Braswell Murphy LLC fights for the rights of nursing home residents.
+Mobile, AL law firm Braswell Murphy, LLC fights for the rights of nursing home residents.
 When family members bring their concerns to us, we are determined to make the abuse or neglect stop and hold the offending parties responsible.
-In one case, we recovered in excess of $1,000,000 for a family whose mother died as a result of overmedication while living in a nursing home.
+In a recent case, we recovered in excess of $1,000,000 for a family whose mother died as a result of overmedication while living in a nursing home.

 If something doesn’t seem right to you, take notes.
 Document any new sores or bruises.
 Note any changes in your loved one’s behavior or appearance.
 Check to see if anything is missing from your loved one’s room.
 Pay attention to how your loved ones react to staff members.